On doubly twisted product immersions: Acknowledgments

 \section{Acknowledgments}

 The authors would like to thank Professor Mukut Mani Tripathi (Banaras Hindu University, India) for his many valuable suggestions and comments.
 ASD is thankful to the University of KwaZulu-Natal for financial support.
+This work is based on the research supported wholly/ in part by the National Research Foundation of South Africa (Grant Numbers: 95931 and 106072).
+The authors thank referees for helping them to improve the presentation.